Introduction

 The metrics an organization chooses to measure depend on their goals, and the strategies they deploy to achieve that goal.
 Organizations generally fall in two categories – ones that are brand-focused, and others that are performance-focused.
 Brand-focused organizations give more weightage to the aspects of their brand, their category, and their competitors.
 Performance-focused organizations, on the other hand, give more weightage to demand generation, and their sales efforts.
 Naturally, it is these respective metrics that they should focus on to gain a competitive advantage.

 Brand-focused organizations should measure and pay attention to metrics such as brand advocacy, affinity, appeal, association, awareness, loyalty, perception, personality, reputation, recall, preference, strength, sentiment, salience, trust, usage and of course, competitors’ performance & tactics.
-Pay special attention to the kind of content your audience likes.
-They should use market intelligence to continuously collect information pertaining to these metrics, and deliver them to their marketing teams in the form of daily alerts and weekly or monthly reports.
+Pay special attention to the kind of content your audience likes.Β These should be tracked using a sales and marketing intelligence system, and delivered to teams via alerts, dashboards, or periodic marketing intelligence reports.

 Performance-focused organizations should measure and pay attention to critical sales metrics such as their competitors’ annual recurring revenue, sales budget, average revenue per user, win rates, conversion rates, acquisition channels, sales tactics, and the like.
 A market intelligence process that allows your sales team to constantly be aware of these metrics should be put in place.
 Integrating your sales enablement tool to your market intelligence system is a great way to streamline things in this case.